Spring 2021: What to Expect

 - All those with a valid A permit may park in any of the A lots this semester.

-- The shuttle service from the Dee Events Center will be discontinued on Friday, Sept.
-18, end of the business day, for the remainder of the semester.
+- The shuttle service from the Dee Events Center are discontinued

 - All those with a valid Dee Events Center permit may park on campus in the W4 or W5 lots (north of the stadium) or catch the shuttle from University Village.